What does your heart do?

 How can you keep your heart healthy?

-- Eat more fruits, vegetables, whole grains, and other high-fibre foods.
+- Eat fruits, vegetables, whole grains, beans, and other high-fibre foods.

 - Limit drinks and foods with added sugar.

 - If you smoke, quit.
-It may be the best thing you can do to prevent heart disease.
 If you need help quitting, talk to your doctor about stop-smoking programs and medicines.
 These can increase your chances of quitting for good.